eguvenc/framework_old/mtemp/zip/releases/0.0.1/README.md

 ## Zip Class

-Obullo's Zip Encoding Class classes permit you to create Zip archives.
+The Zip Encoding Class classes permit you to create Zip archives.
 Archives can be downloaded to your desktop or saved to a directory.

 ### Initializing the Class